-People with insulin resistance often receive a diagnosis of prediabetes, which might lead to type 2 diabetes.
-People who are insulin resistant may need extra checks to make sure they do not develop type 2 diabetes.
+People with insulin resistance may receive a diagnosis of prediabetes, which can progress to type 2 diabetes.
+A person who has insulin resistance may need routine checkups with a doctor to ensure that they do not develop type 2 diabetes.

-Certain diet and other lifestyle choices can increase the risks related to insulin resistance.
-Making dietary changes can improve insulin sensitivity and reduce insulin resistance and the risk of developing type 2 diabetes.
+Certain diet and lifestyle habits can affect the risks related to insulin resistance.
+In fact, eating or limiting certain foods can improve insulin sensitivity, reduce insulin resistance, and decrease a person’s risk of developing type 2 diabetes.

-- non-starchy vegetables, such as broccoli, dark leafy greens, and peppers
+- non-starchy vegetables such as broccoli, dark leafy greens, tomatoes, and peppers

-- some whole grains, such as oats, quinoa, and barley
+- whole grains such as oats, quinoa, and barley

 - protein-rich foods, including lean meats, fish, soy, legumes, and nuts

-- fish with a high omega-3 fatty acid content, such as salmon, sardines, and herring
+- fish with high omega-3 fatty acid content, such as salmon, sardines, and herring

 - foods that contain antioxidants, such as berries